 Garnering much press in 2013 was the debate over our ‘intent to dine laws’.
 Regardless of license, all restaurants must gauge a diners ‘intent to dine’ before allowing a diner to order a drink.
 Generally you will find your server merely asks you ‘are you dining with us tonight’ after you sit down, and you’re free to order a drink, while you peruse the menu if you indicate you will be also eating.
 Ordering just a small snack or nibble is fine too, but you must order at least one item of food from the menu.
 It’s really not the big deal folks make it out to be, if you didn’t know about the rule in advance, you’d likely never encounter it.

 You may find yourself in a restaurant that seemingly does let you order drinks without ordering food – these are in fact technically bars who operate under a bar license.
 This also means those under 21 won’t be able to dine there.
 This rule is strictly applied due to the severity of punishments levied on businesses that don’t comply.
 As such always have your ID ready, even if you’re 95.
-Some places just operate a default, card everyone rule and again, strictly apply it.
+Some places just operate a default, card everyone rule and again, strictly apply it without exception.

 Finally we have the much derided ‘Zion Curtain’ – a term referring to the divider that separates bartenders and their preparation of drinks from customers.
 This law was actually updated in 2017 and some restaurants have now torn down the curtain.
 The caveat is that minors must be seated 10 feet from the bar area, this new buffer zone is playfully known as the Zion moat.